 The problem is what happens after the partition table is fixed.
 On a mechanical hard drive, deleted data stays on the platters until another file overwrites those sectors.
 On an SSD with TRIM enabled, the controller unmaps the deleted sectors within seconds of the OS sending a delete or format command, returning zeros to any software scan.
 The NAND cells are then permanently erased during background garbage collection.
 TestDisk can restore the partition map, but the data those entries pointed to is already inaccessible and will be physically erased by the controller.

-TRIM is enabled by default on Windows 7 and later. macOS 10.10.4 and later enables TRIM by default for Apple-branded SSDs; third-party drives require manual activation via the trimforce command.
+TRIM is enabled by default on Windows 7 and later. macOS has enabled TRIM by default for Apple-branded SSDs since Mac OS X 10.6.8 (2011).
+Third-party SSDs require manual activation via the trimforce command, introduced in macOS 10.10.4.
 Most modern Linux distributions run periodic TRIM via a scheduled fstrim task rather than continuous inline TRIM.
 If the SSD was connected via a USB enclosure that does not pass TRIM commands, the data may still exist on the NAND.

 For SSDs locked in a fault state (SATAFIRM S11 mode, SM2258XT 100% active time bug, Phison E12 sudden death) where the drive is detected but completely unresponsive, the data is still on the NAND but no software can access it.
 These require SSD-specific firmware recovery with PC-3000 SSD to push the controller past its fault state or, in some cases, NAND chip removal and direct reading.